 Nikon D810 versus Nikon D5

-An illustration of the physical size and weight of the Nikon D810 and the Nikon D5 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Nikon D810 and the Nikon D5 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D810 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D810 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (42 percent) than the Nikon D810.
 Moreover, the D5 is substantially heavier (44 percent) than the D810.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.